 10. I love the sense of achievement at the end of the day when I’ve kept up with all the others who’ve been skiing for 10 years longer than me!

 ← Like it?
 Pin it!

-Nine years of skiing at least once a year means I’ve got my ski packing list down to a fine art.
+Eleven years of skiing at least once a year means I’ve got my ski packing list down to a fine art.
 It can be a challenge knowing what to pack for a ski trip but it’s crucial you get it right.
 The last thing you’ll want to be thinking about when ripping through the powder is numb fingers or worrying about getting a sunburned nose.
 Not a good look.